jpgsantos/Subcellular_workflow/Docs/Functions_Import.rst

 		:linenos:
 		:language: matlab

-Loads the SBtab saved in the :ref:`MATLAB file<sbtab.mat>` and creates a MATLAB struct that can be more easily parsed.
+Loads the SBtab saved in the :ref:`MATLAB file<sbtab.mat>` and creates a MATLAB\ |Reg| struct that can be more easily parsed.

 - **Inputs** - :ref:`stg<stg>`
 - **Outputs** - sb, :ref:`stg.expn<stg.expn>`, :ref:`stg.outn<stg.outn>`.